 Problem gambling is gambling behavior which causes disruptions in any major area of life: psychological, physical, social or vocational.
-The term “problem gambling” includes, but is not limited to, the condition known as “pathological”, or “compulsive” gambling, a progressive addiction characterized by increasing preoccupation with gambling, a need to bet more money more frequently, restlessness or irritability when attempting to stop, “chasing” losses, and loss of control manifested by continuation of the gambling behavior in spite of mounting, serious, negative consequences.
+The term “problem gambling” includes, but is not limited to, the condition known as compulsive or pathological gambling, a progressive addiction characterized by increasing preoccupation with gambling, a need to bet more money more frequently, restlessness or irritability when attempting to stop, “chasing” losses, and loss of control manifested by the inability to cut down or stop the gambling behavior in spite of mounting, serious, negative consequences.

 *From the National Council on Problem Gambling

 Gamblers Anonymous offers the following questions to anyone who may have a gambling problem.
 These questions are provided to help the individual decide if they are a compulsive gambler and wants to stop gambling.
 Take the assessment.

 Do I know someone with a gambling problem?